 - Location: Gariahat Road in Dhakuria, near the flyover.

 Unique Local Handicrafts and Art: Various Boutiques

 Kolkata has some chic boutiques with local handicrafts and textiles that aren't run-of-the-mill.
 Many of them are made by Bengali artisans from poor and underprivileged backgrounds that stores support.
-Newly opened in 2017, Deshaj Store and Cafe is housed in a quaint bungalow at 32 Old Ballygunge First Lane.
+The Deshaj Store and Cafe is housed in a quaint bungalow at 32 Old Ballygunge First Lane.
 The items at Biswa Bangla, established by the Government of West Bengal, are pricey but gorgeous.
 It has branches in Dakshinapan Shopping Center and on Park Street.
 Weavers Studio sells top quality handcrafted wearable textiles of all kinds, including kantha stitch.
 It's tucked away in a residential area on Anil Moitra Road in Ballygunge Place.
 Byloom in Hindustan Park, Gariahat, is recommended for exclusive textiles too.
 In the same location, visit Sienna Store and Cafe for handicrafts including pottery and folk art, and Art Rickshaw for groovy paintings.

 Tea: Karma Kettle and Mahabodhi Tea Company